 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 Most of the lectures and classes for the MSt in Traditional China are organised and conducted at the Dickson Poon University of Oxford China Centre Building.

 The China Centre, brings together academics drawn from across a range of disciplines, who have in common research and teaching interests related to China.
 The building has a 100-seat lecture theatre, a 200-seat dining area and a range of conference and seminar facilities.
 It also has a dedicated library with study carrels and a reading room, which holds books from the Bodleian Library's China Collection.

-In addition to this, you will also find useful the Bodleian Oriental collections and the Oriental Institute Library.
+In addition to this, you will also find useful the Bodleian Oriental collections and the Nizami Ganjavi Library at the Oriental Institute.
 Adjacent to the Oriental Institute is the Ashmolean Museum, which houses superb collections.
-You will also have access to the University's centrally provided electronic resources and the Faculty IT Officer.
+You will have access to the University's centrally provided electronic resources, the Faculty of Oriental Studies' IT Officer, and other bibliographic, archive or material sources as appropriate to the topic.
+There is a computing room for the use of graduate students in the Oriental Institute, as well as a common room where tea and coffee are available and staff and students can meet.
 The facilities at the China Centre provide opportunities for interaction with students on a range of China-related degrees as well as lectures and other academic activities.

 A Classical Chinese reading group meets every week in Full Term.
 The China Centre also organises its own weekly seminar, at which speakers include visiting international scholars, members of the Oxford academic staff, and graduate students.
 The talks are given in English or Chinese, and discussions are always critical and lively.
 Other graduate seminar groups with more specialised focus, for instance modern history or art and archaeology, also meet regularly.